 mongoimport --host=new_host --port=27017 --db=exampleDB --collection=users --file=/backup/users.json

-Output: This command outputs a few documents from the users
+Output: This command outputs a few documents from the users collection, confirming that the data transfer was successful.

 If you’re using MongoDB Atlas, MongoDB’s managed cloud database service, you can easily transfer data across clusters and between Atlas projects.